joshuamsmith/ConnectPyse/README.md

 their appropriate sections.
 Import the API class(es) you want to leverage and the model classes are imported with them.

 ## Setup
-1. Update the your_api.json file with your API key details
+1. Copy your_api.json to new my_api.json file and update with your API key details

 ## Usage
 1. Import the sections you'll be using